Astral-Sphere/openai-interface/README.md

 ## Installation

-> [!WARNING] Versions prior to 0.3.0 has serious issues on processing SSE streaming responses.
+> [!WARNING] Versions prior to 0.3.0 have serious issues with SSE streaming responses processing.
-> Instead of a single chunk, chances are that multiple chunks will be returned in each iteration
+> Instead of a single chunk, multiple chunks may be returned in each iteration
-> of `chat::request::ChatCompletion::get_streaming_response`.
+> of `chat::request::ChatCompletion::get_streaming_response_string`.

 Add this to your `Cargo.toml`: